johnzhou721/sponsorship-info/README.md

   For this option, you should email me at johnzhou721@gmail.com privately so I can set up GitHub Sponsors;  **I need to gauge public interest before I do the setup, as as a minor, taxes, etc. are difficult.**

+  **UPDATE:  I already have a sponsor interested in this option; contact me only if you want to be notified when this becomes available.**

 - **Sponsoring me to develop specific features and bugfixes for projects I contribute to or maintain.**
   Although I can promise to work on such said features and bugfixes upon discussion, I **cannot guarantee** that they will eventually be integrated into the relevant upstream projects if they're not maintained by me.